 With MainsailOS now installed and updated, you can go ahead and upload your configuration file then start the calibration process.
 You can find configuration files for a few of my printers in the Klipper section of the website.

-If you encounter any issues, leave a comment, or join the 3DPrintBeginner Discord server where you can get assistance.
+If you encounter any issues, leave a comment, or join the 3DPrintBeginner Forum where there’s a dedicated thread for Klipper Firmware, with Klipper enthusiasts ready to help.